Want a successful SaaS business? Then you’re going to need a great customer support department.

 Let’s face it, no software is bug-free.
 It’s only a matter of time before a new one surfaces.
 Especially if features are regularly updated.

 That isn’t to say you shouldn’t do all you can to eliminate them though.
 Test features constantly to discover your bugs before customers do.

 No software is complete.
 If you think it is, you’re missing something!
 Customers may even help with this, suggesting features to improve productivity for their business.
 If the same things keep coming up, consider adding them.
 Then, hey presto, happy customers and happy customers stick around.

 5. Categorize customer issues

-However, it's difficult to manually filter each customer request and assign it to the right department.
-The better alternative is to use a shared Inbox which can automate the categorization of a request and auto-assign a category to each incoming request, so you can easily dedicate responsibility of specific request to a particular department.
+Manually filtering each customer request and assigning it to the right department is a mammoth task.
+It’s best to use a shared inbox to automate the categorization of a request and auto-assign a category to each incoming request.
+This way, you can easily delegate responsibility.

 6. Make sure all support requests go to one place

 Customers want the chance to engage with your brand everywhere.
 Facebook, Twitter, Email, Live chat, wherever they may be.
 They want you to know who they are and to remember the conversations you’ve had.
 Forget about them at your peril.